Hemchandra Kanungo

 Hemchandra Das Kanungo (4 August 1871 – 8 April 1951) was an Indian nationalist and a member of the Anushilan Samiti.
 Kanungo travelled to Paris in 1907, where he learnt the technique of assembling picric acid bombs from exiled Russian revolutionaries.
-Kanungo's knowledge was disseminated throughout Indian nationalist organisations in the Raj and abroad.
+Kanungo's knowledge was disseminated throughout Indian nationalist organisations in the British Raj and abroad.
 In 1908, Kanungo was one of the principal co-accused with Aurobindo Ghosh in the Alipore Bomb Case (1908–09).
 He was sentenced to transportation for life in the Andamans, but was released in 1921.

 He was probably the first revolutionary from India who went abroad to obtain military and political training.
 He obtained training from the Russian emigre in Paris.
 He returned to India in January 1908.
-He opened a secret bomb factory "Anushilon Samiti" at Maniktala near Kolkata, founder members of which were Hemchandra Kanungo, Aurobindo Ghosh (Sri Aurobindo) and his brother, Barindra Kumar Ghosh.
+He opened a secret bomb factory for the Anushilon Samiti at Maniktala near Kolkata, founder members of which were Hemchandra Kanungo, Aurobindo Ghosh (Sri Aurobindo) and his brother, Barindra Kumar Ghosh.
 He was one of the creators of the Calcutta flag, based on which the first flag of independent India was raised by Bhikaiji Cama on 22 August 1907 at the International Socialist Conference in Stuttgart, Germany.

-Biography
+Early life

+Born in an aristocratic Mahishya family to Pandit Kshetramohun Das Kanungo and Komalkamini Debi of Radhanagar village, in Belda of the Medinipur district.
+His ancestor Raghavram Das had migrated from Puri in Odisha to present day Paschim Medinipur.
+Their original surname was Das, they received the title Kanungo for their command of the subjects of Nyaya and their acumen in surveying of the royal lands of different Kings of Utkala.
+His father Kshetramohun was a scholar of philosophy and astronomy, and his mother Komalkamini was related to the Khandrui Royal family.

+He started his education from Boromohunpur M.I.
+School and then subsequently shifted to the prestigious Midnapore Town School in the 6th Class.
+He passed the Entrance examination from Midnapore Town School; then shifted to First Arts class of Midnapore College, but soon changed his mind and took admission into the Campbell Medical Hospital in Calcutta to become a doctor.
+With an inborn passion for art, he left his medical studies and entered the Calcutta art college to study fine arts.
+Abruptly discontinuing his studies, he returned home to work as an art teacher in his school for some time followed by his joining the District Board.